Srisrijakka1/BedRock-Model-ChatGpt/README.md

 ### Requirements for this project:

-Need a AWS Account or AWS login redentials.
+Need a AWS Account or AWS login credentials.

 ### Description: